Robby955/EcoFish/FieldStudy/README.md

-This folder contains the code to create the field data and the images used.
-To run this R code, you need to have your working directory set to the location where the data
-"EcoFieldUp.csv" is stored.
+This folder contains the R code needed to recreate and run the field data analysis (Chapter 5).
+It also contains additional images used.
+To run this R code, you need to have your working directory set to the location where the data called "EcoFieldUp.csv" is stored.